 Pipelining is a technique used by NCache to handle multiple commands on a TCP connection by gathering them and making a chunk of operations to be sent over the network in a single call.
 The interval for the operations to be sent over the network is configurable by the user.
 It can be configured either through the NCache Management Center or the config.ncconf file.

 Launch the NCache Management Center by browsing to http://localhost:8251 or

 <server-ip>:8251on Windows and Linux.

 In the left navigation bar, click on Clustered Caches or Local Caches, based on the cache to configure.

 Against the cache name, click on View Details.

 This opens up the detailed configuration page for the cache.
 Go to the Advanced Settings tab and click on Cluster Settings in the left bar.

-In order to enable pipelining, check the Enable Pieplining checkbox under the TCP Parameters section.
+To enable pipelining, check the Enable Pipelining checkbox under the TCP Parameters section.
 Add the time for the batch interval in microseconds(µs).

 - Click on Save Changes to apply this configuration to the cache.